MicrosoftDocs/win32/desktop-src/Tapi/itparticipantcontrol.md

 ---
-Description: The ITParticipantControl interface is implemented by the IPConf MSP. ms.assetid: e617f2a4-6be8-4cb1-9f03-470c5100b834
+description: The ITParticipantControl interface is implemented by the IPConf MSP. ms.assetid: e617f2a4-6be8-4cb1-9f03-470c5100b834
 title: ITParticipantControl interface (Confpriv.h) ms.topic: reference